Our latest article gives you a quick overview of the european eKYC space and what solutions offer the best user experience.

 Understanding the eKYC mix in Europe

 The digital banking revolution in Europe has ushered in a new way for banks and fintech to acquire new customers to create an end-to-end good user experience.
 As new digital experiences removed customer pain points from sending, saving, and investing money, customers soon became accustomed to frictionless digital banking journeys.
-In addition to maintaining a frictionless customer experience when it comes to KYC, banks and fintech must also adhere to and navigate the sometimes disparate national and EU AML regulations while using the latest and most flexible technologies that fit within their tech stack.
+In addition to maintaining a frictionless customer experience when it comes to KYC, banks and fintechs must also adhere to and navigate the sometimes disparate national and EU AML regulations while using the latest and most flexible technologies that fit within their tech stack.
 Fortunately, several eKYC solutions, such as bank identity, AI-based identity, and agent-based identity, offer a superior user experience, adhere to regulation, and utilize future-proof technologies.
+Read more: Why the future of KYC belongs to eKYC

 Another core consideration is if the customer already has an existing banking relationship.
 Customers applying for their first financial product in a country often require a branch visit.
 But, customers who have a current banking relationship can avail of quicker onboarding services, such as MobileID in Sweden or ID confirmation via the current banking account number in Spain.